william-lawrence/js-notes/README.md

 ### Booleans

 These are values that are either `true` of `false`.
 These pop up a lot.
 However, they operate the same way that booleans operate in other languages.

+### Strings

+Strings are just text.
+"Strings" of characters.

+We can use some operators with strings, but they are different than math operators.